 1.6 Notation

 Notation differs depending on the research area and on the personal taste of the author.
-This book mainly follows the widely accepted notation in statistics, signal processing, and operations research communities.
+This book mainly follows the notation widely accepted in the statistics, signal processing, and operations research communities.

 For random variables, \(\textm{Pr}[\cdot]\) denotes probability, and the operators \(\E[\cdot]\), \(\textm{Std}[\cdot]\), \(\textm{Var}[\cdot]\), and \(\textm{Cov}[\cdot]\) denote expected value, standard deviation, variance, and covariance matrix, respectively.

-Table 1.1 lists the most common abbreviations used throughout the book, whereas Table 1.2 provides some key financial mathematical symbols.
+Table 1.1 lists the most common abbreviations used throughout the book, and Table 1.2 provides some key financial mathematical symbols.

 Abbreviation | Meaning |